Alan Hayes passes away

 He received his PhD in computer science from the University of Utah in 1972.

-He went on to work at Evans and Southerland and later as a co-founder of Fision-io, which was purchased by SanDisk in 2014.
+He went on to work at Evans and Southerland and then of Fusion-io, which was purchased by SanDisk in 2014.

 The annual IMD Scholar Award was named after him to honor his decades of service.